hrayleung/beijing_air_pred/PROJECT_REPORT.md

 EDA is implemented in `eda_beijing_air_quality.py` and writes a full report to `eda_output/` (notably `eda_output/eda_report.html`).

+### 2.0 Methods (what was analyzed)
+- Loaded all 12 station CSVs, constructed a unified `datetime` index, and verified hourly continuity and row counts per station.
+- Quantified missingness per station/feature and exported CSV summaries + heatmaps.
+- Computed descriptive statistics (count/mean/std/percentiles) and distribution/seasonality plots for each feature.
+- Compared station relationships using inter-station correlation (PM2.5 as a reference signal) to motivate graph-based modeling.

 ### 2.1 Dataset inventory
 From `DOCUMENTATION.md` / EDA script outputs:
 - 12 station CSVs, each with **35,064** hourly rows